DF-31

 Dongfeng-31A after a military parade in 2015.

 Range of various Chinese missiles (2007); DF-31 range in green.

-The Dong Feng 31 (东风-31 (東風-31, East Wind-31); NATO reporting name CSS-10) is a third-generation long-range, road-mobile, three stage, solid-fuel rocket intercontinental ballistic missile (ICBM) in the Dongfeng missile series developed by the People's Republic of China.
-It is designed to carry a single 1-megaton thermonuclear weapon.
-It is a land-based variant of the submarine-launched JL-2.
-It is operated by the People's Liberation Army Rocket Force (PLARF).
-In 2009, the Chinese inventory was estimated as under 15 DF-31 missiles and under 15 DF-31A missiles.
-US Air Force National Air and Space Intelligence Center estimates that as of June 2017, five to ten Mod 1 and over fifteen Mod 2 launchers were operationally deployed.
+The Dong Feng 31 (东风-31 (東風-31, East Wind-31); NATO reporting name CSS-10) is a third-generation, long-range, road-mobile, intercontinental ballistic missile (ICBM).
+Developed by the People's Republic of China (PRC) and operated by the People's Liberation Army Rocket Force (PLARF), this three-stage, solid-fuel missile in the Dongfeng missile series is designed to carry a single 425-kiloton thermonuclear weapon.
+It is a land-based variant of the JL-2, a submarine-launched ballistic missile.

+In 2009, the Chinese inventory was estimated at fewer than 15 DF-31 missiles and fewer than 15 DF-31A missiles.
+The National Air and Space Intelligence Center (NASIC) estimated that, as of June 2017, five to ten Mod 1 and over fifteen Mod 2 launchers were operationally deployed.

 History

 The PRC began developing the DF-31 ICBM in January 1985.
-ARMT (then called the 4th Aerospace Academy) was appointed as the main contractor while the research arm of the Second Artillery Corps (SAC) which, provided contributing support.
-The land-based variant of the JL-2 was originally called the DF-23 but was changed later on to the DF-31 because of a change in operational requirements.
-In 1999, the missile was first displayed publicly at the National Day Parade.
-On August 2, 1999, the Chinese state news media reported the successful test of the DF-31.
-The third test flight of the missile occurred on November 4, 2000; the second test flight had taken place earlier that year.
-Operational deployment of the missiles reportedly began in 2006.
-In 2009, US Air Force Intelligence reported that under 15 DF-31 missiles had been deployed.
+The Academy of Rocket Motor Technology (ARMT), then known as the 4th Aerospace Academy, was the main contractor, supported by the research arm of the Second Artillery Corps (SAC).
+This land-based variant of the JL-2 was originally called the DF-23 but was renamed the DF-31 following a change in operational requirements.

+The DF-31 was first displayed publicly at the 1999 National Day Parade.
+On August 2 of that same year, Chinese state media reported the missile's first successful test flight.
+Subsequent tests occurred in 2000, with the second flight taking place early in the year and the third on November 4.
+Operational deployment reportedly began in 2006.
+In 2009, US Air Force Intelligence reported that fewer than 15 DF-31 missiles had been deployed.

 Description

-The DF-31 is a three stage solid-fuel rocket equipped with an inertial navigation system.
+The DF-31 is a three-stage, solid-fuel rocket equipped with an inertial navigation system.
 The missile is mounted on a transporter erector launcher.
-It is capable of reaching targets throughout Europe, Asia, and parts of Canada and the northwestern United States.
+It is capable of reaching targets throughout Europe and Asia, as well as parts of Canada and the northwestern United States.

 DF-31A

 The PRC has developed an improved variant of the DF-31 called the DF-31A.
 This upgraded missile has a reported range of 13,200 km, will allow targeting of most of the continental United States and was designed with MIRV capability to hold 3 to 5 warheads, each capable of a 90 kt yield, but is thought to be armed with only one warhead with penetration and decoy aids to complicate missile defense efforts.
 The missile was shown to the public during the parade in Beijing celebrating 70 years since the end of World War II on September 3, 2015.
 It can carry maneuverable reentry vehicles.